Earth Abides

 Earth Abides won the inaugural International Fantasy Award in 1951.
-It was included in Locus Magazine's list of best All Time Science Fiction in 1987 and 1998 and was a nominee to be entered into the Prometheus Hall of Fame.
-In November 1950, it was adapted for the CBS radio program Escape as a two-part drama starring John Dehner.
+It was included in Locus magazine's list of best All Time Science Fiction in 1987 and 1998 and was a nominee to be entered into the Prometheus Hall of Fame some time before 2002.

 Plot

 "Part I: World Without End"

-While working on his graduate thesis in geography in the Sierra Nevada mountains, Ish is bitten by a rattlesnake.
+While working on his graduate thesis in geography in the Sierra Nevada, Ish is bitten by a rattlesnake.
 As he heals from the bite in a cabin, he gets sick with a disease similar to measles, and he lapses in and out of consciousness.
-He eventually recovers and makes his way back to civilization, only to discover that it has utterly collapsed after most people have died from the same disease.
+He eventually recovers and makes his way back to civilization, only to discover that it has collapsed after most people have died from the same disease.
 He decides to go to his home in Berkeley, California.
-In the city near his home Ish meets few human survivors and also encounters a friendly and eager dog, which he names Princess, who swiftly adopts Ish as her new master.
+In the city near his home, Ish meets a few survivors and also encounters a friendly and eager dog, which he names Princess, who swiftly adopts Ish as her new master.
 He sets out on a cross-country tour, traveling all the way to New York City and back, scavenging for food and fuel as he goes.
 As he travels, he finds small groups of survivors, but has doubts about humanity's ability to survive the loss of civilization.

 Ish returns to his home in California.
-After reading Ecclesiastes, he realizes that he had been throwing his life away and then finds a woman, Emma, living nearby.
-They agree to consider themselves married and have children.
-They are gradually joined by other survivors.
-Over time the electricity fails and the comforts of civilization recede.
-As the children grow, Ish tries to instill basic academics by teaching reading, writing, arithmetic, and geography, but he is largely unsuccessful due to a lack of interest by the others.
+After reading Ecclesiastes, he realizes that he had been throwing his life away.
+He finds an African American woman named Emma living nearby, and they agree to consider themselves married and have children.
+Other survivors gradually join them.
+Over time, the electricity (which had been provided by an automated hydro power station) fails, and the comforts of civilization recede.
+As the children grow, Ish tries to instill basic academics by teaching reading, writing, arithmetic, and geography, but he is unsuccessful mainly due to the others' lack of interest.

 Many children are born in these years, including Joey, Ish's youngest and favorite son.
 Joey is very similar in nature to Ish, as he demonstrates innate intelligence and a curiosity about the world before the epidemic.
 This leads Ish to believe that Joey is the key to the future.